ufosc/ALBot-2.0/README.md

 ## Architecture

 ALBot 2.0's functionality is distributed across several files.
-The `index.js` contains the 'main' of the program, and should be executed using node to launch the bot (`node index.js`).
+The `src/index.ts` contains the 'main' of the program, and should be executed using node to launch the bot (`npm run start` or `ts-node src/index.ts`).
-The `client` object in `index.js` is the bot - that is, it contains all the functionality as properties.
+The `client` object in `index.ts` is the bot - that is, it contains all the functionality as properties.

-The commands ALBot can perform are stored in the `commands/` directory.
+The commands ALBot can perform are stored in the `src/commands/` directory.
-Each command is stored in its own `.js` file with the name of the command being the file name (e.g. command `/foo` is in `foo.js`).
+Each command is stored in its own `.ts` file with the name of the command being the file name (e.g. command `/foo` is in `foo.js`).
+All commands implement the `ICommand` inteface defined in `src/icommand.ts`.

+Each command object implements the `ICommand` inteface.
-Each command file exports a module with the following attributes:
+`ICommand` describes an inteface with the following attributes:
-`data`, which maps to a `SlashCommandBuilder` instance with name and description at minimum;
-and an `execute` function which accepts an `interaction` object.
++ `name`: the name of the command
++ `description`: a description of its purpose
++ `execute(interaction: Interaction)`: a function which
-The `execute` function contains the command's functionality.
+contains the commands functionality.

 Dispatching interactions to the proper commands is handled by the `interactionCreate` event (see `events/interactionCreate.js`).
-The commands are loaded into the `client` object at runtime when the bot is started (see `index.js`).
+The commands are compiled into a key-value store at runtime when the bot is started, with names as keys and the object as value (see `src/commands.ts`).
+Import `commands.ts` to access this store.

-The bots interactivity is implemented using an event handling architecture wherein event handlers are specified by modules in the `events/` directory.
-Each `.js` file in `events/` implements a distinct event handler.
+The bots interactivity is implemented using an event handling architecture wherein event handlers are specified by modules in the `src/events/` directory.
+Each `.ts` file in `events/` exports a distinct event handler.
 The naming scheme mimics that of the command files: an event `foo` is handled in `foo.js`.

+Each event handler implements the `IEvent` interface type, which includes the following attributes:
++ `name`: name of the event being handled
++ `once` (optional): true if the command only executes once, false if it should be run on every ocurrence.
++ `execute(any[]): void | Promise<void>`: the function executed to handle the event

 These events are loaded into the `client` object at runtime when the bot is started.